dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 This is the approach used in this solution.

 The dependency detection algorithm can be summarised as follows:
+1. Build a single [Trie](https://en.wikipedia.org/wiki/Trie) composed of all the found namespaces and (nested) modules.
+   For each parsed file in parallel, create the found Trie nodes.
+Afterwards merge them into a single Trie.
+   Note that we if a file is backed by a signature, only the signature will contribute nodes to the Trie.
+   Inside each node, we keep track of what file indexes contributed to its existence.
+   Note that each `Trie` has a special `Root` node.
+This node can be populated by top level `AutoModule` modules or `global` namespaces.
-1. For each parsed file in parallel, use its parsed AST to extract the following:
+2. For each parsed file in parallel, use its parsed AST to extract the following:
-	1. Top-level definitions (modules and namespaces).
+    1. Top-level modules and namespaces.
 Consider `AutoOpens`.
     2. Opens, partial module/namespace references.
 Consider module abbreviations, partial opens etc.
-2. Build a single [Trie](https://en.wikipedia.org/wiki/Trie) by adding all top-level items extracted in 1.1.
-Edges in the Trie represent module/namespace _segments_ (eg. `FSharp, Compiler, Service in FSharp.Compiler.Service`).
-Nodes represent module/namespace prefixes (eg. `FSharp.Compiler`).
-For each node, keep track of any files that define the prefix it represents.
+    3. Prefixed identifiers (for example, `System.Console` in `System.Console.Write(""")`).
+    4. Nested modules.
 3. For each file, in parallel:
-	1. Process all partial module references found in this file in 1.2. one-by-one, in order of appearance in the AST.
+   1. Process all file content entries found in 2.
+For each file content entry, we will query the Trie to see if we found a match.
-	2. For each reference, identify what nodes in the Trie can be located using it.
-	3. Collect all nodes reached this way and all files with any items located in those nodes.
-	4. Return those files as dependencies.
+      If a match is found, we assume the link between the files when the result file index is lower than the current file index.
+   2. A given file will always depend on all the file indexes lower than its own index found in the `Root` node.
+   3. When a file is backed by a signature, we automatically link the signature file.

 ### Edge-case 1. - `[<AutoOpen>]`

-Modules with `[<AutoOpen>]` are in a way 'transparent', meaning that all the types/nested modules inside them are surfaced as if they were on a level above
+Modules with `[<AutoOpen>]` are in a way 'transparent', meaning that all the types/nested modules inside them are surfaced as if they were on a level above.
+If a top level module contains the `[<AutoOpen>]` attribute, we assume the file to contribute to the `Root` node.

 The main problem with that is that `System.AutoOpenAttribute` could be aliased and hide behind a different name.
 Therefore it's not easy to see whether the attribute is being used based only on the AST.